 With the successfully integration of ISO 9001 for Quality Management System into our core business processes in year 2000, we have embarked on the journey of incorporating ISO 14001 for Environmental Management System and OHSAS 18001 for Occupational Safety & Health Management System as part of our business culture.
 In year 2010, we have fully implemented the Integrated Management System called QESH (Quality, Environmental, Safety and Health) Management System.
 In recent years, we have also fully upgraded to the latest revisions of the Management System Series for ISO 9001:2015 and ISO 14001:2015.
-The Company has shown its commitment towards continual improvement by ensuring the implementation runs actively as part of our business culture and processes.
-This can be seen through the recent pandemic outbreak where we have successfully transitioned to ISO 45001 certification via remote auditing in order to protect the well-being of our own employees and the auditors involved.
+The company have shown its commitment towards continual improvement by ensuring the implementation runs actively as part of our business culture and processes and this can be seen through during the recent pandemic outbreak.
+We have successfully completed our ISO9001 recertification in August 2021 via remote auditing in order to protect the well-being of our own employees and the auditors involved.